be1ive/scheduling-charging-app/README.md

 - I didn’t implement graceful shutdown for daemon jobs and job runner, but I would do so in production

+- I didn’t implement pagination or streaming for fetching invoices to not load them all to memmory, but I would do so in production

 - I have added dependency to core module in job module, but in production I would have client for rest service and call methods for billing through it in job module.